Our courses in Gothenburg

 The Basic Materials Technology and Failure Analysis

 Several important components/systems (e.g. turbo, injection system, exhaust after treatment system, exhaust manifold) in our products are exposed to high temperatures, which in combination with a harsh environment (e.g. urea) may lead to extensive high-temperature corrosion that in turn leads to failure.
-The aim of this course is to give a general understanding of high-temperature corrosion when designing components/systems for high operation temperatures.
+The aim of this course is to give a general understanding of high-temperature corrosion in order to make it easier for designers to minimize the risks for high-temperature corrosion when designing components/systems for high operating temperatures.

 Sintered Steels / Powder metallurgy

 Sintered steels are produced to net shape without machining and the number of sintered products in the vehicle industry is constantly increasing.
 The course discusses manufacturing processes, properties, design issues and applications regarding sintered steels.
 Moreover, the course will also bring up other powder metallurgical manufacturing methods, such as metal injection moulding (MIM), hot isostatic pressing (HIP) and additive manufacturing (AM).